frankfzw/mySpark/note/modify.md

 If the `reduceIdToBlockManager` is not null, perform the data pushing one by one

 ### BlockStoreShuffleReader
-It calls `blockManager.isChached` and `blockManager.getCache` to get the cached data of the corresponding reduce partition of the shuffle.
+It calls `blockManager.isChached` and `blockManager.getCache` to wait and get the cached data of the corresponding reduce partition of the shuffle.